StuPro-TOSCAna/TOSCAna/docs/dev/model/servicegraph.md

             disk_size: 4 GB
             mem_size: 1024 MB
 ```
->*Disclaimer: This example is by no means a complete template, nor necessarily compliant with the TOSCA Simple Profile.*
+>*Disclaimer: This example is by no means a complete template, nor necessarily compliant with the TOSCA Simple Profile specification.*

 ### Step 1: Construction
 After [SnakeYAML](https://bitbucket.org/asomov/snakeyaml) parsed the template, a rather simple algorithm uses the outcome to construct following ServiceGraph: